 - Have brain fog that prevents them from thinking clearly and being proactive

 - Experience sudden mood swings and emotional changes, like getting easily frustrated

 - Move from one task to another without accomplishing anything

 Why Does ADHD Paralysis Happen?

-ADHD is a brain disorder than impairs executive function—the self-regulating management system of the brain.
-When a person has problems with executive functioning, they have difficulty sustaining attention, manipulating and comprehending information, and making decisions based on that information.
+ADHD is a mental health disorder that impairs executive function—the self-regulating management system of the brain.
+When people have problems with executive functioning, they have difficulty sustaining attention, manipulating and comprehending information, and making decisions based on that information.
 Essentially, ADHD paralysis is the result of executive dysfunction.

 Executive dysfunction is a term used to describe problems with a person’s executive function.
-A person’s ability to make plans, change plans, monitor and regulate their own behaviors, manage their time effectively, and organize their thoughts are all considered executive functions.
-Therefore, any issues in performing these executive functions are considered an executive dysfunction.
+A person’s ability to make and change plans, monitor and regulate their behaviors, manage their time effectively, and organize their thoughts are all considered executive functions.
+Therefore, any issues in performing these executive functions are considered part of impaired executive function).

 The Three Areas of Executive Function

-People with ADHD often have trouble with three main areas of executive functioning: their working memory, cognitive flexibility, and inhibitory control.
+ADHD brains often have trouble with three main areas of executive functioning: their working memory, cognitive flexibility, and inhibitory control.
 A person experiencing ADHD paralysis is having a problem in one or more of these three areas: